aten2001/CS6210-project1/cpu/testcases/1/README.md

 # Test Case 1

-In this test case, you will run 8 virtual machines that start with an equal affinity to each pCPU (i.e., the vCPU of each VM is equally like to run on any pCPU of the host).
+In this test case, you will run 8 virtual machines that all start pinned to pCPU0.
 The vCPU of each VM will process the same workload.

 ## Expected Outcome

-Each pCPU will exhibit an equal balance of vCPUs given the assigned workloads.
+Each pCPU will exhibit an equal balance of vCPUs given the assigned workloads (e.g., if there are 8 pCPUs and 8 vCPUs, then there would be 1 vCPU per pCPU).